canonical/rust-best-practices/best-practices.md

 ## Avoid numeric tuple-indexing

 Although sometimes a handy shorthand, indexing tuples with .0, .1 etc. deprives us of the opportunity to insert a good name in the same way that field-access on a struct would.
-Instead, prefer to use pattern-matching to better document the data currently being handled.
+Instead, prefer to use pattern-matching to give human-friendly names to the data being handled.

 ✅ Do this: